uabrc/uabrc.github.io/docs/uab_cloud/sharing_cloud_environment.md

 <!-- markdownlint-disable MD046 -->
 !!! note

-    Please note Images created from an Instance would inherit the key-pair of the parent Instance.
+    Images created from an Instance would inherit the key-pair of the parent Instance.
 <!-- markdownlint-enable MD046 -->